-Brazil Corporate Governance Principles
+ASEAN Corporate Governance Principles

-Our expectations are set out in more detail in our 2022 Brazil Corporate Governance Principles, which are enclosed.
-We would like to highlight the following expectations for Brazil-listed companies in 2022:
+Our expectations are set out in more detail in our 2022 ASEAN Corporate Governance Principles, which are enclosed.
+We would like to highlight the following expectations for ASEAN-listed companies in 2022:

-- Climate change: Earlier this year, the international business of Federated Hermes signed up to the Net Zero Asset Managers initiative (NZAM).
-This initiative now has the support of 220 signatory managers with \$57 trillion of assets under management 1 (55% of global AUM).
+- Climate change: Earlier this year, the international business of Federated • Hermes signed up to the Net Zero Asset Managers initiative (NZAM).
+This initiative now has the support of 220 signatory managers with \$57 trillion of assets under management1 (55% of global AUM).
 Signatories to NZAM have committed to "implement a stewardship and engagement strategy, with a clear escalation and voting policy, that is consistent with [the] ambition for all assets under management to achieve net zero emissions by 2050 or sooner."
 In 2022, we will continue to hold the chair or other responsible directors accountable through our voting recommendations where we believe companies' actions are materially misaligned with the goals of the Paris Agreement, where company disclosures or responsiveness are insufficient.
-We assess companies using a range of frameworks and benchmarks, including the Transition Pathway Initiative (TPI), 2 the Climate Action 100+ benchmark, 3 Forest 5004 and others.
-In principle, we support the emergence of so-called 'Vote on Transition' or 'Say on Climate' resolutions and will support those plans aligned to the goals of the Paris Agreement, as indicated by short, medium and long-term science-based greenhouse gas reduction targets and a clear and credible strategy to achieve these. - Board Independence: On all boards, there should be a strong core of genuinely independent directors, including an appointed lead independent director, to ensure that stakeholder interests are protected, to exercise objective judgement and, if necessary, to act as agents for change.
-We expect at least half of the board directors to be independent in companies with a dispersed ownership structure and in companies listed in the Novo Mercado, and at least 40% of directors to be independent in other companies.
-We see http://www.lse.ac.uk/GranthamInstitute/tpi/the-toolkit/ https://www.climateaction100.org/progress/net-zero-company-benchmark/
+We assess companies using a range of frameworks and benchmarks, including the Transition Pathway Initiative (TPI),2 the Climate Action 100+,3 Forest 5004 and others.
+In principle, we support the emergence of so-called 'Vote on Transition' or 'Say on Climate' resolutions and will support those plans aligned to the goals of the Paris Agreement, as indicated by short, medium and long-term sciencebased greenhouse gas reduction targets and a clear and credible strategy to achieve these. - Chair/CEO separation: In line with the codes of corporate governance in Singapore, Malaysia, the Philippines and Thailand, we expect the separation of the roles of chair and chief executive.
+The division of responsibilities between the chair and chief executive should be clearly established and set out in writing.
+We may recommend voting against the election or re-election of a combined chair and CEO, executive chair or the promotion of a former CEO to chair. - Independence and tenure: On all boards, we expect a strong core of independent directors, including an appointed lead independent director, to